 Students finalize their capstone research project in this culminating experience in the discipline.
 Students will be expected to prepare their research projects for dissemination to professional organizations for review, presentation, or publication.
 (Prerequisite: Minimum grade of C- in COM 441 and COM 442, Permission of instructor, Senior Standing)

-Students participate in a variety of internship programs in such experiences as editing, publishing, broadcasting, television, human resources, and public relations under the supervision of Communication faculty.
+Students participate in a variety of internship programs in such experiences as editing, publishing, broadcasting, television, human resources, and public relations under the supervision of the Communication faculty.
 Internships are tailored to the needs, interests, and career aspirations of the student.
 Portfolios, learning logs, and meetings with the internship faculty supervisor are required for all internships.
-(Prerequisites: COM 103, COM 205, COM 212, COM 222, COM 325, ENG 120 and permission of communication faculty advisor)
+(Prerequisites: COM 110, COM 213, COM 222, COM 325, ENG 121 and permission of communication faculty advisor)

-This course provides an introduction to a broad range of strategic communication management topics, addressing the communication theories, dynamics, research, principles, and practices that are most prevalent in small groups, societies, and in all aspects of organizational life.
-The course takes time to build group relationships and creates a collaborative learning environment conducive for personal and professional growth that emphasizes problem solving and healthy decision-making throughout the program.
+Examine strategic leadership and management topics, addressing the communication theories, dynamics, research, principles, and practices prevalent in all aspects of organizational life.
+Utilize leadership and management theories to address challenges and opportunities facing for-profit corporations, nonprofits, and government agencies.
+Group relationships are fostered, creating a collaborative learning environment conducive for personal and professional growth that emphasizes effective communication, problem solving, and healthy decision-making.

 This course covers the principles and practices of persuasion, advocacy, and marketing.
 Learners explore theories of motivation, attitude, and behavior that guide how an ethical communicator strives to gain compliance; properly advocate for people, values, and ideals; and change attitudes and behavior.
 Students learn about how research informs marketing and persuasion tactics, and apply key concepts and conceptual frameworks in marketing such as how to segment, reach target audiences, and influence others in a socially responsible way.
 Students work with a communications plan that addresses a real issue that draws upon the things you have learned in this course.
 Students also have an opportunity to develop presentation skills through in-class presentations.

-This course presents a structured approach to understanding and managing internal and external communications.
-Students explore media relations, the research and creation of strategic public relations media plans, audience analysis, media characteristics, media and marketing decisions, and how to manage various communication technology functions and budgets.
-Special attention is given to the role of emerging media formats.
+Develop a structured approach to understanding and managing internal and external communications.
+Explore media relations, the research and creation of strategic public relations media plans, audience analysis, media characteristics, media and marketing decisions, and how to manage various communication technology functions and budgets.
+Special attention given to the role of navigating current and future media landscapes.

 This course explores how emerging interactive communication technologies affect interpersonal and organizational communication.
 Students are introduced to different types of interactive media, while also researching and discussing issues related to cyberspace, virtual communities, collaborative teams, business on global networks, search engine optimization, search engine marketing, digital brand integration, Web analytics, blogs and podcasts, and wireless marketing.